ambsenyestudi/netcore-docker-noob-to-pro/Docs/01-DockerFileAndIgnore.md

 ### Dockerfile: Setup container and restore dependencies

-To setup a container to gather all information need for publish your application you need the following:
+To setup a container to gather all information needed for publishing your application, you need the following:
 1. Use a docker image containing dotnet sdk (for building purposes)
 2. Setting up a destination folder for the build (in our case source)
 3. Copy solution files and project files to the recently created folder for nuget package restoring purposes.
-4. After restoring all nugget packages, copy everything we need to compile (remember .dockerignore? this is where it serves its purpose).

 ```
 # https://hub.docker.com/_/microsoft-dotnet
 FROM mcr.microsoft.com/dotnet/sdk:5.0 AS build-env